jacgonisa/JGI_IntroToBioinformatics/Assignment3/README.md

 * `sequence.rb`.

 * As well, find attached an image of AT2G46340 gene in ENSEMBL genome browser `AT2G46340.jpeg`.
-* Also we attach an additional image showing in detail a highly repetitive region consisting of CTT arrays.
+* Also we attach an additional image showing in detail a highly repetitive region consisting of CTT arrays  `AT2G46340_curiosity.jpeg`.

 The full genome can be visualised here: https://plants.ensembl.org/Arabidopsis_thaliana/Share/cba88828d797bba6294e88005c0928af?redirect=no